tylerbertrand/commonhaus-onboarding/README.md

 Develocity provides [Build Scans](https://gradle.com/gradle-enterprise-solutions/build-scan-root-cause-analysis-data/) and a remote [build cache](https://gradle.com/gradle-enterprise-solutions/build-cache/) for both local and CI builds.
 For Maven users, it additionally provides local build caching (Gradle provides this natively).
 This guide walks through the necessary steps to connect your project to Develocity to begin publishing build scans.

-## Develocity user account creation
+## Develocity Project-Level Access Control and User Account Creation

+Develocity's "project-level access control" feature allows restricting certain data from certain projects to only be accessible by certain users.
+For Commonhaus projects, it is leveraged to prevent users and CI agents from publishing scans and remote build cache entries for projects other than their own.
+This helps to prevent a scenario where one project's credential is compromised and affects the entire Commonhaus ecosystem.

 For developers to publish Build Scans and utilize the remote build cache, a Develocity user account with the `Developer` role is required.
 Similarly, a user account with the `CI Agent` role is required for CI builds.

-Contact `<contact>` to request the creation of these accounts.
+Contact `<contact>` to request the creation of the Develocity project, project group, and user accounts for your project.
+The project ID of the project created here will later be used when configuring your build with the Develocity Gradle Plugin or Maven Extension to associate your project to this project in Develocity.

 ## Configuring the Develocity Gradle Plugin / Develocity Maven Extension